multiscale/muscle3/docs/source/fortran_api.rst

     :r empty: Whether the object is empty.
     :rtype empty: logical

+.. f:function:: YMMSL_Settings_contains(self, key)

+    Returns ``.true.`` if the Settings object contains the given key.

+    :p YMMSL_Settings self: The object to inspect.
+    :r contains: Whether the given key exists in this Settings object.
+    :rtype contains: logical

 .. f:subroutine:: YMMSL_Settings_set(self, key, value)

     Sets a setting to the given value.